Balboa Yacht Club: Fleets

-Balboa Yacht Club is home to multiple fleets, many of which race regularly.
+Balboa Yacht Club is home to multiple fleets, many of are used to be raced regularly.
 There are fleets of Naples Sabot, FJs, Harbor 20s, and an adult Sabot fleet.
 Most of the larger boats race outside of Newport Harbor in the Pacific Ocean.
 It is the home of the Thursday night "Beer Can Races".

 Sailors

 Balboa's skippers Bob White and Bob Davis won the Snipe world championships in 1945 and 1946 respectively, and Jack Franco and Renee Vesterby the North Americans in 1990.
 David Ullman won the 470 World Championships in 1977, 1978 and 1980, the Melges 24 World Championships in 2007 and the Clifford Day Mallory Cup in 1980.

 Junior Sailing Program

 The club has a large junior sailing programs which includes a full-time junior program director, coaches, maintenance and administrative staff.
 Facilities include a junior clubhouse, tool room, Sabot and Laser storage spaces, sail and boat wash areas crane and launching ramp.

 Members have access to the junior charter fleet that includes Sabots, Lasers, CFJ's & C420's.
 Also included in the fleet are the BYC Jr. race committee boat, Whaler chase boats, inflatables, and multi-boat trailers for travel to away regattas.

 Throughout the year, events are scheduled for sailors of all ability levels including special events, field trips, racing clinics, a very active after-school program, and practices.
 During the summer months, the Junior Program offers summer sailing and racing program.